liamchampkin/liamchampkin/content/notes/favourite-music-2023.md

 ## Jon Gurd Mixtape - Autumn 2022 (mixtape)
 Lots of different electronic styles featured in this mixtape from Jon Gurd.
+Some of the selections are a bit on the cheesey side but good to hear something a bit different.

 https://soundcloud.com/jon-gurd/jon-gurd-mixtape-autumn-2022